OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 Setting up an Optimization Problem
 ----------------------------------

-The final step is to create a *top level Assembly* that defines the problem using DrivingSim and the vehicle assembly.
+The final step is to create our *top level Assembly* that defines the problem using DrivingSim and the vehicle assembly.
-The *top level Assembly* is a container that can be thought of as the workspace where the model is built, or the container that ultimately contains the entire model.
-Functionally, it's no different than an assembly such as Vehicle.py.
-Any OpenMDAO model can be packaged up and inserted into some other model as a component.
-Generally, the *top level Assembly* contains one or more Components or Assemblies.
-It may also contain a solution driver, or it may just rely on sequential execution based on the data flow.

 The first problem we would like to solve is a single objective optimization problem where we adjust some of the design variables to minimize the 0-60 acceleration time.
 The chosen design variables are the *bore* and *spark angle*.
 The optimal value